millerbee/Angular_Todo_MVC/README.md

 Test cases and test run for TodoMVC

-this is ran from the CLI and needs Selenium and...
+this is ran from the CLI and needs Selenium IDE

-further steps pending...